 Understand What Services are Offered

-Some coaches offer a number of different services.
+Some coaches offer several different services.
 Anything from saving money for your first home, budget workshops, financial independence, and many others.
 You will find individual and couples coaching, small business coaching, group coaching, online courses, and a little bit of everything in between.

 It’s important to know exactly what service the coach will be providing because while each service is effective in its own right it might not be the service you need or want.